etrenholm/team-profile-generator/README.md

 ### STEP 1. - SETUP
 * Created GitHub Repository with a unique name.
 * Pushed first commit of files into the new Repo using Git.
-* Organized folder and fil directory structure.
+* Organized folder and file directory structure.

 ### STEP 2. - CREATE CLASSES
 * Created Employee, Manager, Engineer, and Intern objects which contained constructor properties and methods